KylePark0/PIXIE/CAD/README.md

 # CAD
 This path contains the Computer-Aided Design (CAD) files needed for a 3D rendering of the default-configuration PIXIE.
 The CAD files are provided in the ".step" and Dassault Systèmes "SolidWorks" formats.
 They can be used to virtually explore the PIXIE's hardware and assembly, create high-resolution renders, or can be combined with 3D printing to create phyiscal mock-ups of the PIXIE.

+> [!NOTE]
+> These CAD files should be used for graphical / rendering / illustration purposes only.
+For the production-level CAD files of PIXIE components, use those found in the "PIXIE/Hardware" path.

 Due of their large filesize, the CAD files have been compressed in the ".7z" file format using the free and open-source software "7-Zip".
 You can obtain "7-Zip" by visiting: